Deformation of K\"{a}hler Metrics and an Eigenvalue Problem for the Laplacian on a Compact K\"{a}hler Manifold: A -Extremal K a hler Metric

 \begin{corr} Let $(M, J, g, \omega)$ be a compact K\"{a}hler manifold.
 Suppose that $g$ is $\lambda_{k}$-extremal for all the volume-preserving deformations of the K\"{a}hler metric.
 Then the eigenvalue $\lambda_{k}(g)$ is multiple. \end{corr}

 El Soufi-Ilias\cite{EI2} showed that the metric on a compact isotropy irreducible homogeneous space is $\lambda_{1}$-extremal with respect to all the volume-preserving deformations of the Riemannian metric.
 Since their $\lambda_{1}$-exremality is stronger than ours, we have the following proposition: \begin{prop} Let $G/K$ be a compact isotropy irreducible homogeneous K\"{a}hler manifold.
 Then the metric is $\lambda_{1}$-extremal for all the volume-preserving deformations of the K\"{a}hler metric. \end{prop} We remark that one can also prove this proposition directly from Theorem \ref{conclusion}, using a similar discussion to that in \cite[Section 3]{Takahashi}.
 It is known that the metric of a compact isotropy irreducible homogeneous K\"{a}hler manifold is Einstein\cite{Wolf}.
+An irreducible Hermitian symmetric space of compact type is a compact isotropy irreducible homogeneous K\"{a}hler manifold.
+In fact, the converse also holds.
+That is, a compact isotropy irreducible homogeneous K\"{a}hler manifold is an irreducible Hermitian symmetric space of compact type \cite{WZ, Lichnerowicz}.
 Apotolov--Jakobson--Kokarev\cite{AJK} proved that the metric on a compact homogeneous K\"{a}her-Einstein manifold of positive scalar curvature is $\lambda_{1}$-extremal within its K\"{a}hler class.

 Before stating the corollaries of Theorem \ref{conclusion}, we recall basic facts about the first eigenvalue of the Laplacian on a product of Riemannian manifolds.
 Let $(M, g)$ and $(M', g')$ be Riemannian manifolds.
 For a function $f \in C^{\infty}(M; \mathbf{R})$, we define the function $f \times 1$ on $M \times M'$ by